Republic of Korea’s short track superstar

 As a sign of her determination to shine on home ice when the Olympic Winter Games went to PyeongChang, Shim changed the last four digits of her mobile phone number to “2018.”
 She hit a new peak by winning gold in the 1,000m, 1,500m and 3,000m at the 2014 World Championships in Montreal (CAN), a hat-trick that also earned her the overall title and the nickname “Queen of Short Track.”

 Remaining an irresistible force in the 1,500m and the 3,000m relay in the seasons that followed, Shim laid down a marker for PyeongChang by winning both events at the pre-Olympic test event held at the Gangneung Ice Arena in December 2016.
 Three months later she collected 1,000m and relay gold at the Asian Winter Games in Sapporo (JPN).

-If Shim is to shine at PyeongChang 2018, she will have to hold off challenges from team-mate Choi Minjeong, who won the overall world title in 2015 and 2016, and Great Britain’s Elise Christie, who relieved Choi of her crown in Rotterdam (NED) in March 2017.
-A gold medallist in the 3,000m at those World Championships in the Netherlands and third overall, the 20-year-old Shim is a firm believer in the motto “Never Give Up”, one she will attempt to live up to when she steps out at the Winter Games for the second time.
+A gold medallist in the 3,000m at the 2017 World Championships in Rotterdam (NED) and an overall and 1,500m bronze medallist, the 20-year-old Shim is a firm believer in the motto ‘Never give up’, one she attempted to live up to when she stepped out at the Winter Games for the second time.